Service development tools and publications hub

 Public Health England

-Public Health England (PHE) has published the Local Alcohol Profiles for England (LAPE) data update for June 2015 in a new interactive tool.
+Public Health England (PHE) has published updated Local Alcohol Profiles for England (LAPE) data update for March 2017.

-The tool presents data for 19 alcohol-related indicators and allows users to view and analyse data in a user-friendly format.
+The LAPE interactive tool presents a range of alcohol-related indicators and allows users to view and analyse data in a user-friendly format.
 The LAPE website also provides links to further supporting and relevant information to aid understanding of alcohol-related harm in a local population.

 PHE has also published Health Matters: Harmful drinking and alcohol dependence, which aims to make the case for investing in effective alcohol treatment.